syah769/billplz_task/README.md

 To see the implementation of questions 1 and 2, clone this GitHub repository.

-For answers to questions 3, 4, 5, and 6, visit: https://codeshare.io/ldbXdB
+For answers of questions 3, 4, 5, and 6, visit: https://codeshare.io/ldbXdB

 ## Setup Instructions